polymonster/pmfx-shader/readme.md

 #### Extensions

 To enable glsl extensions you can pass a list of strings to the `-extensions` commandline argument.
-The glsl extension will be inserted to the top of the generated code with `: enabled` set:
+The glsl extension will be inserted to the top of the generated code with `: require` set:

 ```
 -extensions GL_OES_EGL_image_external GL_OES_get_program_binary